rakheshster/Graph.Licensing/README.md

-# Graph Licensing
+# Graph Licensing Toolkit
 Source code a module I created for managing Entra ID licensing via Graph.
-It isn't complete in any way.

 You can install the module [from PowerShell Gallery](https://www.powershellgallery.com/packages/Graph.Licensing/).

 Tested on macOS, Linux, and Windows with PowerShell 7.4.
 Should work on other OSes too with PowerShell 7.x and above.

 ## Pre-requisite modules
+This modules depends upon the following.

 - "Microsoft.Graph.Authentication"
 - "Microsoft.Graph.Groups"
 - "Microsoft.Graph.Users"
 - "Microsoft.Graph.Identity.DirectoryManagement"
 - "Microsoft.PowerShell.ConsoleGuiTools"

+If it weren't for these, this module wouldn't exist!
+Thank you, to the creators of these, especially `Microsoft.PowerShell.ConsoleGuiTools` which is what I use to drive things.

 ## Screenshots